 When shopping for CBD, you typically will find three main types of CBD:

-- Full-spectrum CBD oil contains not only cannabidiol but also other all-natural elements from cannabis, such as terpenes, flavonoids and other minor cannabinoids like CBN (cannabinol) and CBG (cannabigerol).
+- Full-spectrum CBD oil contains not only cannabidiol but also other all-natural elements from cannabis.
+This includes terpenes, flavonoids and other minor cannabinoids like CBN (cannabinol) and CBG (cannabigerol).
 It may also include about 0.2% THC – a psychoactive marijuana compound.

 - Broad-spectrum CBD oil contains all the compounds found in full-spectrum oil excepted THC.